-Whether it’s because of their very affordable prices or an aversion to Windows 8.1′s complexity, more and more shoppers are buying Chromebooks.
-There are some valid reasons to choose a Chromebook over a Windows machine, including a very intuitive interface (it’s largely browser based), a lack of upgrade headaches and less worrying about malware.
+Whether it’s because of their very affordable prices or their avoidance of Windows 8.1’s complexity, Chromebooks are becoming more and more popular with shoppers.
+There are some valid reasons for choosing a Chromebook over a Windows machine, including a very intuitive interface (it’s largely browser based), no upgrade headaches and less worrying about malware.
 And while Chromebooks have limited offline capability, there’s a growing number of apps that work without a Wi-Fi connection.

 With practically every PC maker now selling a Chromebook, choosing the right model for you largely comes down to design, screen size and battery life.
 The little things also count for a lot, like keyboard comfort and speaker quality.
 We’ve tested a wide range of Chromebooks to arrive at this list of top picks.